-The Company evaluates its long-lived tangible and intangible assets for impairment in accordance with SFAS No. 142, "Goodwill and Other Intangible Assets," and SFAS No.144, "Accounting for the Impairment or Disposal of Long-Lived Assets," whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
+The Company evaluates its long-lived tangible and intangible assets for impairment in accordance with SFAS No. 142, "Goodwill and Other Intangible Assets," [ASC 350-20] and SFAS No.144, "Accounting for the Impairment or Disposal of Long-Lived Assets," [ASC 360-10] whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Goodwill is subject to an annual test for impairment.
 If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the assets exceeds the fair value of the assets.
-During 2008, the Company amortized approximately \$338,000 and wrote-off approximately \$2.0 million in goodwill and \$1.6 million in intangible assets associated with the acquisition of certain assets in the Go2Call transaction discussed below m.
-Cost of revenues
+During 2008, the Company amortized approximately \$338,000 and wrote-off approximately \$2.0 million in goodwill and \$1.6 million in intangible assets associated with the acquisition of certain assets in the Go2Call transaction discussed below.
+During 2009 the Company wrote off approximately \$20,000 of equipment.
+No other amortizations or write-offs were recorded during that period.